Coastal erosion washes away beaches, threatens tourism in Senegal

 By Makini Brice

-SALY, Senegal The European winter is the high season for tourism in Senegal as visitors flock to its sea and sun to escape the cold, yet since last year the doors of the luxury Hotel Espadon have been closed.
+SALY, Senegal, Dec 10 The European winter is the high season for tourism in Senegal as visitors flock to its sea and sun to escape the cold, yet since last year the doors of the luxury Hotel Espadon have been closed.

 Its swimming pool has turned a swampy green.
 The skeletons of old parasols poke out from the sand and the sea gnaws at the foundations of its pretty beachfront rooms.